Alien-X717/chat/README.md

     along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 ***************************
-contributor : Alien-X717,
+contributor : Jayesh Karkare karkarejayesh@gmail.com

 chat template taken from bootsnipp.com

-email: karkarejayesh@gmail.com

 Features:
 *   p2p realtime chat